ethanncai/COMP5523/report.md

 Rather than duplicating model logic, the server reuses shared functions from `trainer/infer.py`, including `pick_device()` / `pick_dtype()` for hardware selection, `load_model_and_processor()` for loading the base model with an optional LoRA adapter, and `infer_one()` for running a single image-plus-prompt inference pass. `infer_one()` formats the input as a chat-style message, applies the processor's template, runs `model.generate()`, and returns the decoded result after `extract_assistant()` strips away the prompt scaffolding.
 Sharing this code path between offline evaluation and the deployed server ensures consistent preprocessing and prompt formatting.

-The current server returns a complete JSON response only after generation finishes.
-It does not stream partial tokens.
-This was a deliberate design choice.
-A streaming interface would be more complex to implement on both the server and app sides, especially because the app is designed to speak complete short commands rather than partial text fragments.
-In the current task setting, a single compact response is simpler, more reliable, and easier to integrate with the client's serial guidance loop.
+The current server will return the complete JSON response only after the generation is completed.
+It does not stream some tokens.
+This is a deliberate design choice.
+The implementation of the streaming media interface on the server and application side will be more complicated, especially because the application is designed to say complete short commands, not some text fragments.
+In the current task settings, a single compact response is simpler, more reliable, and easier to integrate with the client's serial boot loop.

 ## 4. Trainer Module